-- Relationship tables with more than 10,000 rows of data will not load correctly.
-For larger data sets, it's recommended that a Form Action element is added to a form to redirect users to view the data in a report. - b.
+- b.
 Optional: Select the Display colored cells as ovals checkbox to show formula or select list cells as text with colored circles.
+When this option is not selected, cells are displayed with text and full background color, if any. - 7.
+To display the relationship as a map, select Map under View Relationship as: Selecting this option will display a map with pins representing any recorded locations of the originating object and/or relationship objects.
+If location data isn't enabled or recorded, the map will not display any data.
+See the Locations section for more details.

-When this option is not selected, cells are displayed with text and a full background color, if any. - 9.
-For both the dropdown and table options, below Object Type Forms, select the form(s) the users will complete if they're creating new objects through the relationship.
+8. For both the dropdown and table options, below Object Type Forms, select the form(s) the users will complete if they're creating new objects through the relationship.

-Selecting the configurable form that will be displayed when an end user creates a new object through a relationship.
+Selecting the configurable form that will be displayed when an end-user creates a new object through a relationship.

-If no configurable form(s) have been created for the object type(s) in the relationship, the default form(s) will be selected automatically.
+If no configurable form(s) has been created for the object type(s) in the relationship, the default form(s) will be selected automatically.